ThomasRog3rs/film-db-project/README.md

 # Film Project

 The Film Project is a web service that interacts with a database to serve the data to clients who request data.
-This project was created by Thomas Rogers for MUU web services assignment
+This project was created by Thomas Rogers for MUU web services assignment.
+On this assignment, I achieved a 1st Class Distinction

 ## Deployment - Azure
 1. Create a resource group for the project